Polymath-Saksh/deepfake/README.md

 ## Introduction

 This repository contains the AI Ambassadors Project of Microsoft Learn Student Ambassadors.
-The project is about DeepFake Image Detection.
+The project is about DeepFake Image Detection Model.
 The project is divided into two parts:

 ### Development of a DeepFake Image Detection Model